NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ### Using an existing contract

-If you need to interact with existing live contracts, you can create a `Future` to represent it in your module like this:
+If you need to interact with existing contract instances, you can create a `Future` to represent it in your module like this:

 ```js
 const existingToken = m.contractAt("Token", "0x...");